 Dr. Gonda will establish a comprehensive Pancreatic Disease Program within the Division of Gastroenterology and Hepatology at NYU Langone, serving both inpatients and outpatients who are facing diagnoses across the range of pancreatic disease, including acute pancreatitis, chronic pancreatitis, pancreatic insufficiency, pancreatic cysts, pre-cancerous and high-risk pancreatic conditions, and pancreatic cancer.
 The program will integrate gastroenterology, advanced endoscopy, surgery, and all needed services, and will feature a strong research mission.
 It will function in close collaboration with the Pancreatic Cancer Center, led by Diane M. Simeone, MD, at NYU Langone’s Perlmutter Cancer Center, a National Cancer Institute–designated Comprehensive Cancer Center.

-As chief of advanced endoscopy at Tisch Hospital, Dr. Gonda will work closely with Gregory B. Haber, MD, the chief of endoscopy for NYU Langone, to create a state-of-the-art clinical, training, and research program in gastrointestinal endoscopy.
+As chief of endoscopy at Tisch Hospital, Dr. Gonda will work closely with Gregory B. Haber, MD, the chief of endoscopy for NYU Langone, to create a state-of-the-art clinical, training, and research program in gastrointestinal endoscopy.

 A prolific researcher and distinguished clinician, Dr. Gonda focuses on the study of the pathogenesis, diagnosis, and treatment of pancreatic diseases.
 He is an expert in the evaluation of biomarkers as potential precursors to pancreatic cancer and the epigenetics of pancreatic diseases.
 His research has been funded by the National Institutes of Health/National Institute of Diabetes and Digestive and Kidney Diseases, American Association of Cancer Research, and the American College of Gastroenterology.